coinyon/LiquidStake/README.md

 NFT for that.
 The nice thing is that the Token ID of this NFT equals the HEX Stake ID.

+The code for this is minimal and can fit on a single screen: [LiquidStake.sol](./contracts/LiquidStake.sol)

+You can get a good understanding of this by reading the [test case](tests/test_integration.py#85).

 ## Main Contract Goals

 * No admin key